 It seems to be working, I said.

 If you are annoyed it is because you see the validity of my argument, said Jules.
 Byron’s hand is everywhere in the novel, with Frankenstein and his monster signifying Byron’s war with himself and the public personality he created to sell his work, a personality he knew overshadowed the real person, one he knew would outlive him.
-Also, Byron was obsessed with the clown Grimaldi and who was in the pantomime Harlequin and Asmodeus, where a man made from vegetables comes alive and destroys him.
+Also, to add contextual weight to my argument, Byron was obsessed with the clown Grimaldi who starred in the pantomime Harlequin and Asmodeus, where a man made from vegetables comes alive and destroys him.
 An obvious parallel.

 Bullshit, said Com Truise.
 Byron wasn’t even in London when the show was on.
 It is more likely that Byron can be found in Frankenstein because Mary had many an occasion to talk with and share company with Byron.
 To say that Shelley did not write Frankenstein is to discredit her great accomplishment.
 I detect a jealousy at play.
 Her one book is more known than all your books combined.